harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## Your first Azure Environment with Terraform

 Having the provider configuration in place, it's time to dig into Azure specific resources and data sources.
-Everything in Azure belongs to a *Resource Group* so let's get started it:
+Everything in Azure belongs to a *Resource Group* so let's get started with such a *Resource Group*:

 ```hcl
 provider "azurerm" {